 United States or other developed countries.
 If you are not sure which vaccinations are routine, look at the schedule on the CDC website.
-The Yellow Fever vaccination will be required (and you will need to show proof of your vaccination by carrying availd yellow fever inoculation card at all times.
+The Yellow Fever vaccination will be required and costs about \$200 (and you will need to show proof of your vaccination by always carrying a valid yellow fever inoculation card.
 This will also be needed to apply for your visa).
-You will also need to take some form of malaria preventionpills.
+You will also need to take some form of malaria preventionpills which cost around \$100.
 The most common choices are Doxycycline and Malarone - you can get these from your doctor or travel clinic and discuss which would be your best option.

 In addition to bringing any medications you take regularly, recommended medications include the following medications listed below.
 Consult with your physician to ensure that none of them interfere with the medications you are currently taking.
 It is recommended that you bring enough medication for the length of the expedition as well as extra in case of emergencies.
 Due to the limited availability of medication in developing countries, don't plan to rely on purchasing them in-country.
-Also, ensure they are in their original containersto prevent problems with Customs.
+Also, ensure they are in their original containers to prevent problems with Customs.